Interstate High Speed Rail & Rapid Transit

 For context, it took 40 years of continuous building since 1945 for America to create the world’s most successful Interstate and State Highway Network by 1985.
 Similarly, about 40 years of continuous system expansion and frequency upgrades are required to gauge the larger benefits of a rapid transit system

-To maximize benefits, the appropriate rapid transit mode must be chosen, not the politically expedient.
-Viewed over a 20 year horizon, the best solution may be a $700 million project, rather than a $350 million project completed quicker.
+To maximize citizen benefits, the appropriate rapid transit mode must be chosen, not the politically expedient.
+Viewed over a 20-25 year horizon, the best solution may be a $700 million project, rather than a $350 million project completed quicker.

 Heavy Rail systems deliver the most (a), (b), (c), (d) and (e) benefits named above.
 Heavy Rail lines are most expensive and take longer to build.
 They require tunnels and aerials to completely separate track from roadway, people and animals.
-They draw electricity from 3rd rail on the opposite side of patron platforms.
+They draw electricity from 3rd rail on the opposite side of boarding platforms.
 To board/deboard patrons faster, they require station platforms level with train floors.
 Most Heavy Rail lines have stations 1/2 mile to 2 miles apart.
-Heavy Rail expansion is best suited in the population dense corridors of NYC, Chicago, Los Angeles, Washington, Boston, Philadelphia, San Francisco-Oakland, Baltimore and Cleveland.
-Though Atlanta and Miami metro areas are not dense cities, they have 2 high-traffic corridors suitable for Heavy Rail lines.
+Heavy Rail expansion is best suited in the population dense corridors of NYC, Chicago, Los Angeles, Washington, Boston, Philadelphia, San Francisco-Oakland-San Jose, Baltimore and Cleveland.
+Though Atlanta and Miami metro areas are not dense, they have 2 high-traffic corridors headed from Central Business Districts to ATL and MIA airports, respectfully.
+Both corridors are suitable for Heavy Rail lines.

 You can identify good Heavy Rail systems by route alignments in high-traffic corridors, Rush Hour trains every 2-6 minutes, multiple intersecting lines, patron shelter on platforms and good maintenance.
 Those factors are essential to high Weekday Patronage of Heavy Rail systems.

-Though recovering from a dozen years of under-maintenance, Washington Metro is in all other respects, a successful rapid transit system.
-A Washington Heavy Rail line can pack 175 passengers per cabin in an 8-cabin train at 26 trains per hour to transport 36,400 passengers per hour.
+Though recovering from a decade of under-maintenance, Washington Metro is in all other respects, a successful rapid transit system.
+A Washington Heavy Rail line can pack 175 riders per cabin in an 8-cabin train at 26 trains per hour to transport 36,400 riders per hour.
 The Highway Capacity Manual, assumes average vehicle occupancy of 1.57 people, lists a single lane of highway capacity without RVs or trucks as 2,250 passenger cars per hour.
 Therefore, a 6-lane Interstate Highway filled with cars, RVs and trucks transports approximately 11,000 passengers/hour — that’s less than a third of one Washington Heavy Rail line.
 Washington Metro enabled DC to avoid the scars and higher maintenance of too many urban freeways.

 Enhanced Commuter Rail lines are Commuter Rail systems that have been upgraded by converting to electric-powered light weight trains that use catenary.
 Others may be upgraded using light weight Diesel Multi-Unit trains.
 They have additional overpasses/underpasses for higher average speed, higher on-time performance and safety.
 Upgraded Commuter Rail in NYC, Chicago, Boston, Philadelphia, Washington-Baltimore and San Francisco-San Jose attract Enhanced Light Rail patronage levels.
 Enhanced Commuter Rail is well-suited to growing medium-traffic corridors longer.